terramate-io/terramate/docs/globals.md

         └── terramate.tm.hcl
 ```

+The global evaluation order for stack-1, from higher to lower precedence, is:

+* stacks/stack-1
+* stacks
+* . (the project root dir)

 To create globals for the entire project just add a
 [Terramate configuration file](config.md) on the project
 root with some useful globals: